Notes

 An Executive trusting their AI assistant over human employees is like a King trusting their Jester over Generals.
 Jesters can be incredibly sycophantic and flattering!
 Even worse, sometimes Kings believe the Jester’s ideas are their own: “You’re so brilliant, my liege!”

 Worst is when the King becomes convinced of their brilliance and fires the Generals.
 None can object, as they fear their jobs and the Jester has wormed too deep.
-Thus the psychosis deepens.
+Without empirical testing, or even checking against the minds of other humans, this AI psychosis can compound on itself.
+The solution?
+Touch reality more.

 AI Safety Facebook X